altaga/GHOcard/README.md

 - Through [Stripe APIs](https://stripe.com/docs/api) debit card checkouts and virtual accounts.

-Nuestra progresive web dapp ademas de un asset manager de los tokens que tenemos prestados en Aave, nos permite realizar el mint de un Account Abstraction NFT Card el cual es una abstraccion de una tarjeta de debido la cual es una trajeta dual que nos permite relizar pagos tanto de TradFi como Crypto.
-Esto nos provee toda la seguridad de los sistemas blockchain y todas las ventajas de usar NFTs como lo son programas de recompensas, descuentos y en este caso pagos por NFC.
+Our progressive web dapp, in addition to being an asset manager for the tokens that we have borrowed in Aave, allows us to mint an Account Abstraction NFT Card which is an abstraction of a credit card which is a dual card that allows us to make payments both TradFi and Crypto.
+This provides us with all the security of blockchain systems and all the advantages of using NFTs such as rewards programs, discounts and in this case NFC payments.

 # Account Abstraction NFT Card:

-This AA NFT Card integrates an abstraction wallet and NFT, providing a seamless and secure pay system for blockchain-based financial ecosystems with exclusive benefits tied to NFT ownership.
+This Account Abstraction NFT Card integrates an abstraction wallet and NFT, providing a seamless and secure payment system for blockchain-based financial ecosystems with exclusive benefits tied to NFT ownership.

 Contract: [Smart Contract Code](./Contracts/card.sol)